 According to the San Bernardino County General Plan, the project site has not been identified as occurring within a Wildlife Corridor or Linkage.
-As designated by the San Bernardino County General Plan Open Space Element, major open space areas documented in the vicinity of the project site include the Mojave River located approximately 5.4 miles east of the site.
-The site is separated from this identified regional wildlife corridors and linkages by existing development and roadways, and undeveloped land, and there are no riparian corridors or creeks connecting the project site to these areas.
+As designated by the San Bernardino County General Plan Open Space Element, the nearest major open space area to the site is located approximately 3.5 miles to the east of the site associated with the Mojave River.
+The site is separated from nearby open spaces by existing development and roadways, and undeveloped open space, and there are no riparian corridors or creeks connecting the project site to the Mojave River.
 As such, implementation of the proposed project is not expected to have a significant impact to wildlife movement opportunities or prevent local wildlife movement through the area since there is ample habitat adjacent to the project site to support wildlife movement opportunities.